The skull, the rose and Mexico

-Eduardo, a great friend of mine from Mexico City, gave me a beautiful statuette of a colorful skull with a red flower drawn on the forehead.
+Eduardo, a great friend of mine from Mexico, gave me a beautiful statuette of a colorful skull with a fleur red drawn on the front.
 Cheerful and lively, this Mexican skull with a rose inspired me and made me think about this symbol.

 What is the significance of the Mexican rose skull?

 First of all, let me make two premises:

 Il existe des variations infinies.
 Selon la façon dont vous le représentez, le crâne à la rose peut souligner la vie et sa délicatesse, ou la mort avec son triomphe.
 Le style du design peut donner une atmosphère gothique ou une signification joyeuse.
 Aujourd'hui, je vais vous parler des formes colorées du mexicain Dia de Muertos.
 Les interprétations sont infinies.
 Les symboles, bien sûr, sont liés au temps et à la culture.
 C'est un symbole qui vient du Mexique, mais mon interprétation sera forcément occidentalisée.
 Désolé.